-You must have a stable residence, where everyone living there is in agreement to have a dog.
+- Everyone living in your residence is in agreement to have a dog.

-Anyone who is co-fostering with you (i.e., will be walking or helping care for the dog) must also sign the foster contract and attend a foster orientation and training with you.
+- Co-fosters with you (i.e., anyone who will be walking or helping care for the dog) must also sign the foster contract and attend a foster orientation and training with you.

-You must allow the Badass foster team to pair you with a dog in need.
+- The Badass Foster Team works to pair you with a dog in need.
 We will recommend a dog for you based on your level of experience, availability, and housing restrictions.
 After your first foster dog pairing, fosters can choose the dogs they would like to foster!

 - Fosters help get our dogs forever-home ready, providing them with exercise, basic obedience, crate, and house training.
-Proper training greatly increases a dog’s chance of being adopted and we provide every foster with basic training on how to work with foster dogs and have professional trainers available if needed.
+We provide every foster with basic training on how to work with foster dogs and have professional trainers available if needed.

-They keep foster dogs on their leash any time they are outside of a home or securely fenced yard.
+- Foster dogs are walked and exercised on their leash anytime they are outside of a home or securely fenced yard.

 - Crate training is very important for the safety and training of foster dogs.
-Whenever they are not home or able to supervise a foster dog, they crate the foster dog and agree to work on crate training on an ongoing basis.
+Whenever they are not home or able to supervise a foster dog, fosters should crate the foster dog and agree to work on crate training.

-At no time are foster dogs tied up outside (in a yard, in front of a café, store, etc.).
+- Foster dogs are never tied up outside (in a yard, in front of a café, store, etc.).

 What does Badass provide?

-A half-day foster orientation and training to make sure you feel fully prepared to provide your foster dog with basic training.
-We are also always available to support you if you need any additional advice, help, or questions (through our staff, trainers, and private Facebook group for fosters).
+- We schedule a half-day foster orientation and training to make sure you feel fully prepared to provide your foster dog with basic training.
+We are also always available to support you if you need any additional advice, help, or questions (through our staff, trainers, and private Facebook group for fosters)

-Collars, ID tag, “adopt me” vest, leash, and crate (if you don’t already have one at home).
+- We supply collars, ID tags, “adopt me” vest, leash, and a crate (if you don’t already have one at home).
 All gear is available for pickup at the Badass office in Prospect Park South.
 We also pay for all required medical procedures and expenses (vet visits, medications, etc.).

-Whenever we can, we offer donated items for the dogs, like food, treats, toys, beds, etc. Since we’re a non-profit, we also appreciate tax-deductible donations toward caring for foster dogs.
-If a foster parent needs something for their dog, they should contact us to let us know.
+- Whenever we can, we offer donated items for the dogs, like food, treats, toys, beds, etc. Since we are a non-profit, any additional cost of care for foster dogs can be categorized as a tax-deductible donation!

 Are vet visits covered?

-Yes, all approved medical expenses for each foster dog are covered by Badass.
-(You need approval from us before going to the vet, and the care needs to be from one of our designated veterinarian partners.)
+- Yes, all approved medical expenses for each foster dog are covered by Badass.

-I want to foster-to-adopt or “try out” what owning a dog is like before adopting.
+I want to foster-to-adopt or try out owning a dog before adopting.
 Can I do that?

-The final step is attending a half-day foster orientation and training.
-You should be prepared to take a dog immediately after training if needed.
+- The final step is attending a half-day foster orientation and training.
+You should be prepared to take a dog immediately after training!

 I already have other pets at home.
 Can I still foster?

-Yes, as long as your other pets are spayed/neutered and do not have a history of aggressive behavior with other animals.
-We have some tips for introducing foster dogs and cats should be introduced to each other slowly and cautiously over a period of a few days to a week while the dog is kept on a leash.
-Even if your foster dog or your current pet has been housed with other animals before, no one can guarantee its behavior with your other pets will be the same.
+- Yes, as long as your other pets are spayed/neutered and do not have a history of aggressive behavior with other animals.
+We have some tips for introducing foster dogs and cats to each other — even if your foster dog or your current pet has been housed with other animals before, no one can guarantee its behavior with your other pets will be the same.

-Just as with children, don’t leave your foster dog in the same room as other animals unattended.
+- Just as with children, foster dogs should not be left in the same room as other animals unattended.

-If you need help, don’t hesitate to contact us.
-We can put you in touch with an experienced foster or trainer to assist you with introducing your animals.
+- If you need help, you can always contact us.
+We can put you in touch with an experienced foster or trainer to assist you with introducing your animals!